LukasIngemarsson/who-says/webapp/who-says-editor/README.md

    INFO:     Application startup complete.
    ```

-7. Opening the app:
+8. Opening the app:
-   Follow the terminal instructions By clicking the on the given link.
+   Follow the terminal instructions.
+Can open the webapp by clicking on the given link.

 ## Functionality
 The available functionalities of the app.